egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 > of a biological system that are expected to give rise to the data
 > (White and Marshall 2019).
 A model ‘class,’ ‘family’’ or ‘type’ is
 > often used to describe a set of models each of which has a distinct
-> but related sampling distribution (**Liu2008?**).
-The model family is
+> but related sampling distribution (C. C. Liu and Aitkin 2008).
+The
-> driven by choices about the types of variables covered and the nature
+> model family is driven by choices about the types of variables covered
-> of their treatment, as well as structural features of the model, such
+> and the nature of their treatment, as well as structural features of
-> as link functions, spatial and temporal scales of processes and their
+> the model, such as link functions, spatial and temporal scales of
-> interactions (Jakeman, Letcher, and Norton 2006).
+> processes and their interactions (Jakeman, Letcher, and Norton 2006).

 ------------------------------------------------------------------------